microsoft/tracks/README.md

 Using the Windows Phone 8.1 SDK:

-1. Open the SLN file: File > Open Project, select the file `tracks.sln`
+1. Open the SLN file: File > Open Project, select the file `tracks.sln`.
-2. Remove the "AnyCPU" configuration (not supported by the Lumia SensorCore SDK) or simply select ARM
+2. Remove the "AnyCPU" configuration (not supported by the Lumia SensorCore SDK). or simply select ARM.
 3. Select the target 'Device'.
 4. Press F5 to build the project and run it on the device.